carbon-data-specification/Steering_Committee/rules_of_engagement.md

 ```

-*	Before voting, a clear definition of the issues SHALL be provided by the chair.
+*	Before voting, a clear definition of the issues SHALL be provided by the Maintainer.
 * Members eligible to vote, SHALL only be entitled to one vote each.
 * Each member MAY cast its vote as often as it wishes, and the last vote it casts counts.
 * Voting MAY be performed electronically.